saghul/txiki.js/API.md

 - `evalScript(code)`: evals the given code in the global scope.
 - `loadScript(jsFile)`: loads and evaulates the file at the given path.
 - `platform`: string with the platform name.
+- `version`: string with the `txiki.js` version.
+- `versions`: object with the bundled library versions.

 These APIs are almost always a 1-to-1 mapping of the matching [libuv] API, please check the libuv documentation.

-All synchronous APIs return a Promise, there are no callbacks.
+All asynchronous APIs return a Promise, there are no callbacks.

 - `cwd()`
 - `environ()`